pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/AdaptiveCardDesignerHost.md

 This allows, using Adaptive Cards templating syntax and binding feature of the Designer, to access to the context information.

-For more info please to refer tot he documentation of [AdaptiveCardHost ](http://www.google.com)control
+For more info please to refer to the documentation of [AdaptiveCardHost ](http://www.google.com)control

 Here is an example of the control in action inside a Web Part: